StackStorm/st2/docs/source/sensors.rst

 ::

-    st2reactor/bin/sensor_container --config-file=conf/st2.conf --sensor-path /path/to/sensor/file
+    sensor_container --config-file=conf/st2.conf --sensor-name /path/to/sensor/file

-[Note: You should have setup the virtualenv and activated it before the previous command can work.]

 If you are happy about your sensor and you want the system to always run it, place your sensor in a pack you choose /opt/stackstorm/packs/${pack_name}/sensors/.

 ::